webpack-contrib/less-loader/README.md

 ### In production

 Usually, it's recommended to extract the style sheets into a dedicated file in production using the [MiniCssExtractPlugin](https://github.com/webpack-contrib/mini-css-extract-plugin).
-This way your styles are not dependent on JavaScript.
+This way your styles are not dependent on JavaScript, improving performance and cacheability.

 ### Imports